hfrahmann/HFCardCollectionViewLayout/README.md

 But this Cell has no dependency on the *HFCardCollectionViewLayout*.
 That means you can use your own *UICollectionViewCell*

+**Important: This collectionView layout does support only one section!**

-## Delegates
+## Delegate

-These are the methods of the **HFCardCollectionViewLayoutDelegate** to control the card selection.
+These are the delegate functions of the **HFCardCollectionViewLayoutDelegate** to control the card selection.
 The *HFCardCollectionViewLayoutDelegate* inherits from *UICollectionViewDelete*.

 ```swift